jadecobra/python_tdd_exercises/source/how_to/person_factory.rst

   the terminal shows an :doc:`/exceptions/AssertionError`, there is a difference in the values for ``sex``

-* 3 out of the 4 persons created in the tests have ``M`` as their sex and 1 has ``F`` as their sex, I could set the majority as the default value to reduce the number of repetitions.
-I change the default value for the parameter in ``person.factory``
+* 3 out of the 4 persons created in the tests have ``M`` as their sex and 1 person has ``F`` as the value for sex.
+I set the default value for the parameter in ``person.factory`` to the majority to reduce the number of repetitions

   .. code-block:: python